Day Trading: Risk Management Fundamentals

 Stop-Loss Orders

-This is one of the most critical tools for short-term traders to understand.
+This is one of the most critical tools for day traders to understand.
 A stop-loss order is a set of instructions a trader gives to sell an asset if the price falls to a specified level.

 Let’s take one of the trade examples from earlier.